lambdaloop/anipose/docs/sphinx/params.rst

 | **angle:** Specifies a list of three keypoints to compute the angle between.
 There can
   any number of ``angle`` parameters, and the variable name of each one should correspond to the name of the angle (decided by you).
-When the angles are written to a csv file, the column headers correspond to the names you specified for each list of three keypoints.
+When the angles are written to a ``csv`` file, the column headers correspond to the names you specified for each list of three keypoints.
+There is also the option to compute the angle for one of three types of rotations associated with the three keypoints.
+This can be done by specifying the string ``'flex'``, ``'axis'``, or ``'cross-axis'`` as the first element in the list of angles.
+The following three elements in the list are still the three keypoints.
+If no rotation type is specified, the default rotation type is ``'flex'``, the flexion-exension angle associated with the three keypoints.